boblefrag/mustachebox/docs/quickstart.rst

 Your method will be given a kwarg parameter.
 You can use this parameter to change the data this method return.

-for this tutorial, we will use random to generate a time serie.
+for this tutorial, we will use pre-generated data to generate a time serie.
 This time serie will be render as is by the method because mustachebox will convert it to json befor rendering the template.